Provisional Irish Republican Army campaign: Early campaign 1970–72

-In the early 1970s, the IRA imported large quantities of modern weapons and explosives, primarily from supporters in the Irish American Catholic community and the Republic of Ireland as well as the government of Libya.
+In the early 1970s, the IRA imported large quantities of modern weapons and explosives, primarily from supporters in the Republic of Ireland and Irish diaspora communities within the Anglosphere as well as the government of Libya.

 Leader of the Opposition Harold Wilson in 1971 secretly met with IRA leaders with the help of John O'Connell, angering the Irish government; Garret FitzGerald wrote 30 years later that "the strength of the feelings of our democratic leaders ... was not, however, publicly ventilated at the time" because Wilson was a former and possible future British prime minister.

 As the conflict escalated in the early 1970s, the numbers recruited by the IRA mushroomed, in response to the nationalist community's anger at events such as the introduction of internment without trial and Bloody Sunday, when the 1st Battalion, Parachute Regiment of the British Army shot dead 14 unarmed civil rights marchers in Derry.

 The early 1970s were the most intense period of the Provisional IRA campaign.
 About half the total of 650 British soldiers to die in the conflict were killed in the years 1971–73.
 In 1972 alone, the IRA killed 100 British soldiers and wounded 500 more.
 In the same year, they carried out 1,300 bomb attacks and 90 IRA members were killed.

 Up to 1972, the IRA controlled large urban areas in Belfast and Derry, but these were eventually re-taken by a major British operation known as Operation Motorman.
 Thereafter, fortified police and military posts were built in republican areas throughout Northern Ireland.
-During the early 1970s, a typical IRA operation involved sniping at British patrols and engaging them in fire-fights in urban areas of Belfast and Derry.
+During the early 1970s, a typical IRA operation involved sniping at British patrols and engaging them in firefights in urban areas of Belfast and Derry.
 They also killed RUC and Ulster Defence Regiment (UDR) soldiers, both on and off-duty, and a number of retired policemen and UDR soldiers.
 These tactics produced casualties for both sides and for many civilian bystanders.
 The British Army study of the conflict later described this period (1970–72), as the 'insurgency phase' of the IRA's campaign.